Zeyu-Li/honor_cal_notes/README.md

 Contribute if and only if you know what you are doing (and optionally, it would help if you where Germanic or fluent in Germanics)

 \* If someone wants to convert this to Latex, go ahead and pull request (must have a index or contents page with links).
-I tried with pandoc, but it was not as complete as I thought so if anyone wants to do clean up, go ahead, also I can still export as pdf
+I tried with pandoc, but it was not as complete as I thought so if anyone wants to do clean up, go ahead, also I can just export as pdf